Emergency Replacement of the Main Street Bridge over Hogan’s Creek

-The design-build team of Hal Jones Contractor and WGI successfully replaced and restored the historic US 17 Main Street Bridge over Hogans Creek in downtown Jacksonville, Florida.
+WGI was part of a design-build team that successfully replaced and restored the historic US 17 Main Street Bridge over Hogans Creek in downtown Jacksonville, Florida.
 Designed in the early 1900s by famed architect Henry Klutho, the bridge is a contributing element to the Springfield Historic District, which is on the National Register of Historic Places.
 Our design-build team provided innovation, expedited plans delivery, permitting, and accelerated project completion to reopen this high-volume roadway to vehicle and pedestrian traffic.
 Through numerous unforeseen challenges, the team delivered the project 49 days early, earning an incentive bonus, while restoring history.

 Impetus for this emergency bridge replacement design-build was a semi-annual bridge inspection, which revealed large cracks in the main load-carrying member, requiring the bridge to be closed for safety reasons.
 The design-build team overcame numerous unforeseen conditions and challenges, including the discovery of century-old trolley tracks and paver bricks under the road, a deep and previously unknown void under the road, contaminated soil, vibration-sensitive adjacent historic structures, and an existing AT&T duct bank.